MAMware/court-jurdroids/docs/development.md

   python --version
   ```
 - **pip:** Python's package installer (comes with Python).
-- **Code Editor:** Recommended: Visual Studio Code with the Python extension.
+- **Code Editor:** Like Visual Studio Code with the Python extension.

 ---